innovyze/Open-Source-Support/02 InfoAsset Manager/01 Ruby/README.md

 ## IAM Interface scripts
 Scripts with `UI` within the name are run from within the InfoAsset Manager interface.
 A quick way to get started is:
-1. Create a `test.rb` file in a known location, preferably close to the drive root and without special characters in the path.
+1. Create a file with the file-type suffix of `.rb` in a known location on your PC, preferably close to the drive root and without special characters in the path.
-2. Create an Action which points at the `test.rb` script.
+2. Copy paste the code you are testing from GitHub into this file.
-3. Copy paste the code you are testing from GitHub into this file using a plain-text editor.
+    Ruby (.rb) files can be created/edited in any plain-text editor, such as MS Notepad or Notepad++†, etc.
-4. Run it in IAM in a relevant network using: **Network** > **Run Ruby Script...**.
+3. Run the script in IAM with a relevant network type open from the main menu using: **Network** > **Run Ruby Script...**.

 ## IExchange scripts
 Scripts with `IE` within the name are designed to be run using InfoAsset Exchange.